 Some people do just fine with a raw kale salad, while others will end up with a balloon of a tummy afterward.
 Salads might be touted as healthy but raw vegetables are actually pretty difficult to digest.
 If you’re dealing with gas and bloating, try steaming or sautéing your vegetables.

 Spices do more than just flavor dishes—they have mild medicinal effects.
 Fennel, cumin, coriander, ginger, ajwain, and hing (aka asafoetida) will help to counteract your food’s gas forming tendencies.

 Using these spices is very easy.
-Heat pne teaspoon of ghee or coconut oil in a small frying pan.
+Heat one teaspoon of ghee or coconut oil in a small frying pan.
 Then throw in 1/2 teaspoon each of a few of these spices, some grated ginger, and a pinch of hing if you have it.
-Stir and fry for 30 seconds, then pour on top of your beans, rice or cooked vegetables.
+Stir and fry for 30 seconds, then pour on top of your beans, rice, or cooked vegetables.

 6) Chew and swallow one teaspoon of fennel seeds after meals.

-Order is very important here—do the exercise 3 times on the right side first, and then 3 times on the left.
+Order is very important here—do the exercise three times on the right side first, and then three times on the left.
 This follows the natural movement of the colon so that you’re literally pushing gas out.

 Lastly, hug both knees into the chest and hold for a few seconds.
 Repeat three times.